 I strongly encourage you to use the office hours for in-person consultation, especially if you have questions or problems with materials in class or with the homework assignments.
 Please come to see me within the posted office hours.
 Please always email me the day before.
 If you miss me in office, look around in the Perk Lab offices on the 7th floor of Goodwin.
 If you do not find me for some reason, send me an email note so that I know that you came to see me (which shows that you care about your grade.)
 Generally, never be embarrassed to ask questions.
 Asking questions and seeking help will always have a positive impact on your grade.
 I consider this as an important gauge of your overall interest and commitment.
 I want you to understand and learn the material, so that I can reward you with a good grade.

-I enjoy teaching computer-integrated, a captivating and challenging subject in the intersection of computing, engineering and heath sciences.
+I very much enjoy teaching computer-integrated surgery, a captivating and challenging subject in the intersection of computing, engineering and heath sciences.
 My teaching and mentoring philosophy coincides with the Queen’s University Academic Plan, as I strive to prepare my students for advanced learning and equip them with knowledge and skills for tackling the real-life problems they will encounter as future creators or competent users of cutting-edge healthcare technologies.

 My undergraduate courses are challenging, for they usually need considerable effort (and time) to complete them successfully.
 I do not use tests, midterms or exams to assess my students, as I am not interested in their ability to answer prepared questions.
 Instead, I use projects to assess their abilities to pose relevant questions and analyze the meaning and ramifications of their results because I am most interested in encouraging their growth in the creative process.
 During each term, students must perform about four projects.
 Each concerns a complete computer-integrated surgery problem and typically requires design, implementation, testing and detailed analysis of the results.
 I always ask my students to test the limits of their solutions; my mantra about healthcare engineering is “we never know what we created until we break it.”
 These projects sometimes may be somewhat individualized to fit their prior advancement in the subject and specific career goals, i.e., medicine, science or industry.
 I strive to prepare my students for their chosen career path while coaching them to think outside the box and nurturing their creativity and insights.
 As I get to know the individual strengths and needs of my undergrads, mentoring becomes an important aspect; I often help them find thesis supervisors, advise them about graduate school and preparing portfolios, refer them to employers, etc.